Solar Panels Costs, Tax Credits, Incentives & Rebates

 The Average Cost of a Home Solar System

 There are several variables that drive the cost and financial benefits of solar systems including the size of the system (how many panels), your geographic location, and local government and utility incentives.
-That said, on average, a 10 kilowatt (kW) solar panel installation costs around $20,000 ($27,600, or $2.76/Watt, gross cost minus 26 percent with the tax credit factored in).
-While this is the average cost, the actual cost will typically be between about $17,600 and $23,200 after the federal tax credit.
+That said, on average, a 10 kilowatt (kW) solar panel installation costs around $30,000 before incentives or $3.00/Watt.
+After incentives, the system cost will be around $21,000, not including first-year savings on electric utility bills.
+While this is the average cost, the actual cost will typically be between about $18,000 and $40,000 after the federal tax credit.
 This does not factor in other rebates and local tax incentives which we’ll discuss below.

 Solar Costs by State

-While the $20,000 figure is a rough estimate for a 10 kilowatt (kW) system, the price per Watt ($2.76/Watt gross on average) varies based on where you live.
-In sunnier, warmer places such as Florida, Arizona, and Southern California installers will typically charge less per Watt as the systems are bigger as they have higher average energy consumption per household due to running air conditioners in the summer months.
+While the $30,000 figure is a rough estimate for a 10 kilowatt (kW) system, the price per Watt ($3.00/Watt gross on average) varies based on where you live.
 A bigger system is like buying in bulk and the per watt price comes down, but the total price may be comparable, or even higher.
-In general most state average per watt prices is within $.50 of the national average of $2.76, making solar a compelling choice for homeowners across the country.
+In general most state average per watt prices is within $.50 of the national average of $3.00, making solar a compelling choice for homeowners across the country.

 What factors impact the cost of a solar system installation?